 Conventional wisdom says keep it short.
 The data says otherwise.

-The likely mechanism: longer posts signal that you have something substantive to say.
-They also keep people reading longer, which sends dwell-time signals to the algorithm.
-Short takes can work, but the data does not support "short always wins."
+The mechanism: longer posts signal that you have something substantive to say.
+They keep people reading, which sends dwell-time signals to the algorithm.
+And the "see more" fold itself creates curiosity -- if your hook is strong enough to earn the click, the reader is already invested.

 3. Pick the right format for comments vs. shares